 Watch this webinar recording to learn more about the Indiana CARES About Child Care fund.

 Do you have questions about your grant application or the Indiana CARES About Child Care grant fund?
-Join your local Child Care Resource & Referral agency during Zoom office hours, Thursdays from 1:30-2:30.
+Join the Child Care Resource & Referral network during Zoom office hours, Thursdays from 1:30-2:30 EST.

 It’s time to get back to work, and it starts with you.
 Find resources for your facility and the families you serve.